The Best Way to Organize Your Home on a Budget

 Hoping to put down roots somewhere, we eventually bought our first home.
 With 5 bedrooms, 3 baths, and 2700 sq. ft. of space, I thought for sure my organizing struggles were over.

 Having more space is not the answer to your organizing woes.

-The same goes for having more storage containers and organizing products.
+(The same goes for buying more storage containers and organizing products.)

-Even with 2700 sq. ft., I still spent way too much time organzing and re-organizng our stuff to keep our home organized and clutter-free.
+Even with significant extra space, I still spent way too much time organzing and re-organizng our stuff to keep our home together.

-And on top of that, I now had 2700 sq. ft. of space to keep clean (vs. the usual 1500ish sq. ft. we’d lived in up until this point).
-AND I suddenly had some new serious responsibilities thrust on me.
+On top of that, I now had 2700 sq. ft. of space to keep clean (vs. the usual 1500ish sq. ft. we’d lived in up until this point).
+And I suddenly had some new, serious responsibilities thrust on me.

 I could no longer keep up.
 Our home quickly fell apart without my constant organizing and cleaning.